litchipi/litchipi.github.io/_posts/2021-09-13-container-in-rust-part1.md

 ## Naive representation of containerisation
-![Do not trust this image](/assets/images/container_in_rust_part1/system_virtualmachine_container.png) Okay this representation is false for a lot of reasons, but intuitively this is the different ways for a system to achieve the *portability* and *isolation* features.
+![Do not trust this image](/assets/images/container_in_rust_part1/system_virtualmachine_container.png) Okay this representation is false for a lot of reasons, but intuitively there are different ways for a system to achieve the *portability* and *isolation* features.
 In reality, the CPU / SoC hardware have features to ease virtualization, but also the software stack under and inside the Linux kernel, but I won't dive into these details here.